psycho-baller/snipTube/README.md

   * [ ] Light mode
 * [ ] When a snip is clicked, it will expand and show all info about the snip
 * [ ] Use framer motion for animations
-* [ ] Add a js backend to get transcript and video details and separate the storage stuff from the backend
+* [X] Add a js backend to get transcript and video details and separate the storage stuff from the backend
+* [ ]

 ### Backend

-* [ ] Move the backend to the nextjs app
+* [X] Move the backend to the nextjs app
+* [ ] handle the case where the backend has not yet completed summarizing the whole video (do we even want that feature???
+How would others do it to get the best summary possible?)
+* [ ] What is stopping me from moving the FastAPI backend to the NextJS backend?
+  * pros:
+    * Probably faster
+    * Easier to deploy
+  * cons:
+    * Python is easier to work with
+    * Python has more libraries
+    * LangChain is more mature in python